 - Oxygen - Treat any case of known or suspected Organophosphate or Carbamate (e.g., insecticides such as Parathion or Malathion); or nerve agent (e.g., Tabun, Sarin, Soman, VX) exposure as below: - • Administer Atropine every 5 minutes, as available until lungs are clear to auscultation.
-Atropine may be given IV, IM, IO or by Mark I auto-injector #1 (adults and children weighing over 40 kgs), by AtroPen auto-injector for children, or by DuoDote. - Adults and children > 40 kgs, give Mark I Atropine and 2-PAM auto-injector, DuoDote, or Atropine 2 mg, IV, IM - P ♦ Children 20 40 kgs, give 1.0 mg Atropine, or the 1.0 mg Atropen auto-injector. - P Children < 20 kgs, give 0.5 mg Atropine, or the 0.5 mg Atropen auto-injector. - Follow Atropine with 2-PAM (Pralidoxime) 600 mg IM, which is Mark I auto-injector Item 2 for older children and adults > 40 kgs, or 1 gram IV drip or IM.
+Atropine may be given IV, IM, IO or by AtroPen auto-injector for children, or by DuoDote. - • Adults and children > 40 kgs, give DuoDote, or Atropine 2 mg, IV, IM - P ♦ Children 20 40 kgs, give 1.0 mg Atropine, or the 1.0 mg Atropen auto-injector. - P Children < 20 kgs, give 0.5 mg Atropine, or the 0.5 mg Atropen auto-injector. - • Follow Atropine with 2-PAM (Pralidoxime) 600 mg IM.
 If DuoDote was used, no second auto-injector is needed. - P Infants and young children Pralidoxime, 25-50 mg/kg IV drip or IM, if available. - Treat seizures with Midazolam or Diazepam Auto-injector (CANA).

-Administering the Nerve Agent Antidote Auto-Injector Kit:
+Administering the Nerve Agent Antidote